A Pleasure to Burn

+This collection contains 16 selected short stories that prefigure Bradbury's Fahrenheit 451, and they can be seen as the origins for the novel's themes exploration and story.
+The book includes, among other titles, the novellas Long After Midnight and The Fireman.

 Contents

 "The Reincarnate"

 A man rises from his grave to try and reclaim his former life, only to find that he is no longer welcome in the world.

 "Pillar of Fire"

 In the year 2349, the last cemetery on Earth is being removed.
 The bodies are to be burnt, as all others have been.
 Upon hearing the commotion of what is happening, the final corpse decides to rise in the night and hide from this ultimate fate.
 He learns that horror writers such as Poe and Lovecraft have had their books burned and removed from the planet, and that nobody in this future society knows what fear is.
 At this point, he decides that as the last anachronism of the former world, he will be the one to teach the new world of fear.
 This story is also found in Bradbury's short story collection S is for Space.

 "The Library"

 Government officials raid a library to burn the last known copies of classic literature.
 This short could have been a scene cut from Fahrenheit 451.